lobrien/FRC2025/docs/git.md

 "+" key) and then choose the "✓" checkmark to commit.
 This is called a "Merge Commit" and it's doubly-important to write a clear message explaining **why** you resolved the conflicts the way you did.

-After you've made the Merge Commit, you should be able to push it to Github without a problem.
+After you've made the Merge Commit, you should be able to push it to GitHub without a problem.